Depending on where you live, you may need to have emergency heating options if the power goes out during the winter.

 If you are an electric blanket person, think ahead and have a backup plan in mind because you may not have enough regular non-electric blankets to stay warm when the electricity is out.
 If you don't think you have enough room to store extra blankets, try laying them out flat between your mattress and box springs when they're not in use.

 If you are a camping family, you will already have sleeping bags handy.
 If you are not into camping, buying sleeping bags for each family member is a good idea.
-Be sure and check for cold-weather rating, taking into consideration the year-around temperatures in your area.
+Be sure and check the cold-weather rating, taking into consideration the year-around temperatures in your area.

 Be sure and check to make sure your sleeping bags are in good condition - before you need them.
 Who used them last?
 Your Boy Scout?
 Your daughter at the last slumber party?
 You don't want surprises in sleeping bags when an emergency comes.